KeirLoire/topwar-chat-spy/doc/websocket_guide.md

 ### From the game websocket (Get alliance ID from alliance ranking list).

-Assuming you have understood on how to listen for websockets from the game.
-Also, this method is bad.
-There must be a better way to send/listen to these websockets.
+I know, this method is bad, there must be a better way to send/listen to these websockets.

 1. Clear the logs from HttpCanary.